Last Updated on

 1. Saw palmetto

-Initially used by men for prostate health, saw palmetto is one of the few natural ingredients to get FDA's approval as one of the best treatment for thinning hair.
+Initially used by men for prostate health, saw palmetto is one of the few natural ingredients to get FDA’s approval for use in the fight against hair loss and thinning hair.

 It works in a similar way as the prescription medication finasteride (Propecia) and is not recommended for women.